Who this is for

 Where you’d run it

-The runner cares about reliable network and enough disk for staging buffers; it doesn’t care which distro or hardware you picked.
+It cares about reliable network and enough disk for staging buffers; it doesn’t care which distro or hardware you picked.

 - Where credentials live: encrypted in our infrastructure, short-lived.